Advice on using green spaces and protecting yourself and others from coronavirus.

 You must follow social distancing guidelines when spending time outdoors.

-If using public transport, you must wear a face covering, unless you are exempt for health, disability or other reasons.
+If using public transport, you must wear a face covering, unless you have a exemption because of your age, health or another condition.
+Read guidance on making and wearing a face covering.
 You should consider that wearing a face covering may inhibit communication with people who rely on lip reading, facial expressions and clear sound.

 You can travel any distance to get to the countryside.